 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: ☐ TNWs: linear feet, wide, Or acres. ☐ Wetlands adjacent to TNWs: acres.
+Check all that apply and provide size estimates in review area: TNWs: linear feet, wide, Or acres.
+Wetlands adjacent to TNWs: acres.
 2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: ☑ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flow seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet wide.
-Other non-wetland waters: acres.
-Identify type(s) of waters: 3.
-Non-RPWs 8 that flow directly or indirectly into TNWs.
-Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
-Data supporting this conclusion is provided at Section III.C.
-Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet, wide.
-Other non-wetland waters: acres.
+Provide rationale indicating that tributary flows seasonally: Healthy riparian vegetation is present along the channel and extends outwards for approximately 5-10 fee from the channel, data from the National Hydrography Dataset describes the channel as an intermittent stream, and verbal communication with grazing permittee identified the channel as source of water for livestock indicating seasonal flow.
+A clear and continuous OHWM was present throughout the reach in question indicating the channel receives flow seasonally.
+Provide estimates for jurisdictional waters in the review area (check all that apply): ☐ Tributary waters: 4000 linear feet 12 wide.
+Other non-wetland waters: 0 acres.
 Identify type(s) of waters: